armanyazdi/wakefulness-time-api/README.md

 # Wakefulness Time API

-An API for estimating wakefulness time by caffeine content of the drinks (e.g. Coffee, Tea and Energy Drinks).
+An API for estimating wakefulness time by caffeine content of the different types of Coffee.

 ## Usage